fredericjacquet2/Finance-transfo-course/slides/3_Technology & solutions.md

 ### 1. Clear on Saas and the like?

-Usual apps run more & more in Saas mode (Software as a service or Cloud app services).
+Usual apps run more & more in Saas mode (Software as a service, or Cloud app services).
+Saas mode replace the "on-premise" architecture, based on a Software hosted within the company's facilities.
 "Partial" cloudisaiton can also be implemented with Paas (Platform as a sercie) or Iaas (Infrastrucutre as a service).
 See [IaaS, PaaS, SaaS Explained and Compared](https://apprenda.com/library/paas/iaas-paas-saas-explained-compared/)